carrywater/angel-drone-unity/README.md

 # **Angel VR Project Demo**

 ## Usage of the simulator
 The simulator is open-source and free to use.
 It is aimed for, but not limited to, academic research.
-We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code  For enquiries about collaboration, you may contact j.woziwodzki@student.tue.nl
+We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code.
+For enquiries about collaboration, you may contact j.woziwodzki@student.tue.nl

 ![](Documentation/Exploaded_view_render.png)